Joeychez23/text-editor/README.md

 ## Description

-A text editor that is compiled using webpack to use localstorage, built in browser storage to store date.
+A text editor that is compiled using webpack to use localstorage, and IndexedDB to storage to store data.
-While also using caches to store
+While using caches to store runtime files so the service workers can operate while offline The site can also be installed to the desktop to be accessed as an app when needed

 ## Installation

+1. clone repo --> run npm i

 ## Usage

-1. clone repo --> run npm i
-2. run npm start
+1. run npm start

 ## Output